“I’m a geriatric starlet, my dear, don’t you know,” — Iris Apfel.

 After working on several projects, she noticed that she was having a difficult time finding the fabrics she kept imagining for her designs.
 It was at this point that she and her husband Carl decided to launch the legendary textile firm Old World Weavers.
 During this time period, she served as the interior decorator for 9 presidents in the White House.
 (And Carl by the way, is also quite stylish—a couple peas in a pod, these two).

 Iris and Carl’s three-bedroom Park Avenue home in Manhattan is a clear reflection of the adventurous, cultured, and elegant life they have built together.
 Intricate brocade fabrics as well as antique furniture, art and accessories from around the globe fill every square inch of their posh pad.
 Like all of her garments, every item in her home exudes her personality.
 As she puts it, “throughout history clothes represented who you were; they are a great vehicle for explaining who you are.”

 It makes us happy to see such an accomplished individual receive so much praise and attention for her looks and style, even so late in her years.
 As we are currently living in a world that is so youth-obsessed, it’s refreshing to find an inspiration in someone like Iris.
 We can’t wait to see what this true original does next.

 And if you aren’t familiar with Ari Seth Cohen’s Advanced Style blog, we highly recommend you take a look.
-An Advanced Style documentary is in the works, set to debute this summer, and if features our girl Iris!
+An Advanced Style documentary which is currently in post-production (and due in theaters soon) features our girl Iris!
 Please take a momet to watch the trailor below.
 We are totally digging how whole heartedly Cohen is embracing the fashionable endeavors of New York City’s older set.
 Enjoy!

 Katherine Tyznik.HighStreet.New York